-My friend Ruth told me about her amazing Denali flightseeing experience over the mountains of Denali National Park and I knew it would be the best way for me to see the great mountain other than by climbing it.
+My friend Ruth told me about her amazing Denali flightseeing experience over the mountains of Denali National Park and I knew it would be the best way for me to see the great mountain other than by hiking Denali.
 Maybe it was time to overcome my fear of flying.

-The small frontier town of Talkeetna Alaska is where the majority of scenic Denali flightseeing tours leave from, and I was already going to be passing through there on my way back down to Anchorage from Denali National Park.
+The small frontier town of Talkeetna, Alaska is where the majority of scenic Denali flights leave from, and I was already going to be passing through there on my way back down to Anchorage from Denali National Park.
 Perfect.

 I decided to wait until I got to Talkeetna to book it.
 I would leave it up to the weather gods to decide if my Alaska experiences would include a Denali Flightseeing tour.
 If it was wet and cloudy I wouldn’t go, but if it wasn’t – well, then I promised myself that I would do it.

-I arrived into a sunny Talkeetna Alaska on a morning bus from Denali National Park.
-After checking into the hostel, I went for a walk into town.
-On the way I saw Talkeetna Air Taxi and went in to enquire about Denali flightseeing.
+I arrived in a sunny Talkeetna Alaska on a morning bus from Denali National Park.
+After checking into the Talkeetna hostel, I went for a walk into town.
+On the way, I saw Talkeetna Air Taxi and went in to enquire about flightseeing Denali.

 Intermittent clouds swirled between our tiny plane and the vast emptiness of the snowcapped mountains and glaciers of the Alaska Range below us.

 My fear dissolved as I tried to take in all of the beauty below me.
-Jagged peaks of ice rising up from the glacial plains.
+Jagged peaks of ice rose up from the glacial plains.
 Blinding white and glowing in the sun.
-Impossible beauty.
+The Denali wilderness was impossibly beautiful.